 For an initial simulation, it can be interesting to launch a first coarse simulation, with large voxels, in order to obtain “quick and dirty” results.
 Such a simulation should enable you to obtain in a matter of seconds or minutes the main deformation areas of your print.
 It will not cost you much and can help you decide if a more precise simulation (with smaller voxels) is necessary.

 Once the part is discretized, you need to select the material properties.
 Defining the material properties is probably the most crucial step in the simulation process, as inaccurate data will produce wrong simulations results.

 Most editors provide their own material library, which can be really helpful to get you started.
-The Material Index is also a great source for finding 3D printing material properties.

 In both cases, they are probably not perfectly adapted for simulations.
 Every simulation software allows you to modify or create your own materials to generate the most accurate simulations.
 This requires expert material science knowledge to be done correctly and it is not recommended for inexperienced users.